 The Thrive Center is committed to providing relevant and accessible research of the highest quality.
 Our team is made up of seven faculty researchers from Fuller Graduate School of Psychology and Fuller Theological Seminary, five post-doctoral researchers, and numerous doctoral students.
 Our center aims to uncover the catalysts that allow for young people to develop into thriving adults.
 We aim to develop practical tools and resources to nurture optimal human development by uncovering the components of thriving through research.

-This page will provide a monthly, in-depth update on one of our many research projects.
-Coming Winter 2013-2014.
+This page provides a monthly, in-depth update on one of our many research projects.

 To learn more about the projects we are currently working on or have worked on in the past, please visit our “Research Projects” page.
 This page will provide you with links to detailed information and findings on all of our past and present projects.

 To keep the academic community up-to-date with the research that has been conducted within the Thrive Center, we have developed our “Publications and Presentations” page.
 Here you will find citations for publications and presentations on our various projects, as well as links when available.